steffenjacobs/opcuadisplay/README.md

 # OpcUaDisplay
 OPC UA Modeler for Eclipse

-This prototype was created in the course of my Bachelor Thesis at University of Mannheim.
+This prototype was created in the course of my Bachelor Thesis at the Institute of Enterprise Systems at the University of Mannheim.
 It contains a modeler for OPC UA Information Models as an Eclipse Plugin.

+The software was also been presented in the course of the Modellierung 2018 conference.
+[Link to the paper](http://ceur-ws.org/Vol-2060/mekes1.pdf)

 ## Features:
-- create an new OPC UA Information Model from scratch or with the basic types and variables
+- create a new OPC UA Information Model from scratch or with the basic types and variables
 - load an existing OPC UA Information Model from a running OPC UA Server
 - import an existing OPC UA Information Model from an XML File
 - merge an existing OPC UA Information Model from an XML File into the current model